-Prof. Wadsworth seeks new and innovative ways to examine and understand the social and institutional history of the Portuguese Inquisition and the role the Inquisition has played in shaping the modern world.
-He is also interested in the broad historical patterns that have shaped and continue to shape our world.
-His first book entitled Agents of Orthodoxy: Honor, Status and the Inquisition in Colonial Pernambuco Brazil is a collective biography of the men who ran the Inquisition between 1613 and 1821 in the Captaincy General of Pernambuco.
-His second book, a sequel to Agents of Orthodoxy, shrinks the historical scale by engaging in an experiential microhistory of the career of one formidable comissário who worked between 1770 and 1820.
-It seeks to understand how one man experienced the Inquisition and how he responded to the challenges and transformations that swept colonial Brazil during the twilight of empire.
+His first book entitled Agents of Orthodoxy: Honor, Status and the Inquisition in Colonial Pernambuco Brazil (2007) is a collective biography of the men who ran the Inquisition between 1613 and 1821 in the Captaincy General of Pernambuco.
+His second book, In Defence of the Faith: Joaquim Marques de Araújo A Comissário in the Age of Inquisitional Decline (2013), shrinks the historical scale by engaging in an experiential microhistory of the career of one formidable comissário who worked between 1770 and 1820.
+He is also the author of Columbus and His First Voyage: A History in Documents (2016); The World of Credit in Colonial Massachusetts: James Richards and his Day Book, 1692-1711 (2017), and Global Piracy: A Documentary History of Seaborne Banditry (2019).

 Currently, he is researching pre-contact trading systems in the western hemisphere.
 Future projects include a global history of blood sacrifice and a history of the world from the perspective of apocalyptic millenarian movements.
 He has held several prestigious fellowships including a Fulbright Fellowship to Portugal and regularly presents papers at international conferences.